tilovashahrin/tilovashahrin/README.md

-## Hi there 👋 , I am a Big Data Engineer.
+## Hi there 👋 , I am a Software Engineer.

 ### About me
 - 🎓 I am a Computer Science graduate and obtained the Data Science Diploma from BrainStation in April 2024.
 - 📜 I have an AWS Cloud Practitioner Certificate since December 2023.
-- 💻 I've worked as a Software Engineer and designed and developed full-stack features in React/TypeScript, created automated database migrations in SQL, optimized query performances and escalations using GCP and Kibana for a client base of 4000+.
+- 💻 Currently working as a Software Engineer at a startup designed to transform business operations.
 - 📚 I have been contributing to the development and enhancement of **Pandas**, a powerful Python data analysis toolkit.
 I do so by optimizing performance and fixing bugs, and working with the pandas community to provide insights.
 - 😃 I am also Actively looking for a job in Toronto 🇨🇦.
 Open to relocation.